Timeline of the 2019–2020 Hong Kong protests (August 2020): Solidarity protest in Toronto

 A group of various Asian-Canadians gathered in front of Toronto's China embassy on Saturday to voice their concern of China's growing oppression in the region.
 Indian-Canadians protested Chinese invasion of Galwan Valley, Iranian-Canadians objected the recent talk of a potential "25-year land sale deal" the Iranian government plans to sell to China, Tibetan-Canadians denounced the decade-long invasion into the Tibetan Plateau, and Hong Kong-Canadians denounced the Hong Kong national security law and China's violation of Hong Kong's autonomy.
 The protesters demanded strong reactions from the Canadian government, and encouraged all Canadians to boycott Chinese-made products.

 2 August

 International response: Switzerland

 Switzerland's foreign minister Ignazio Cassis noted in a local newspaper interview that human rights violations are on the rise in China, and that China's recent policies on Hong Kong would affect many Swiss companies that have long invested in Hong Kong.
 He stated that Switzerland "must defend its interests and values more robustly, for example by strengthening international law and the multilateral system" if China were to continue its current path.
 Spokesperson for the Chinese Foreign Ministry Wang Wenbin later denounced Cassis' statement as baseless accusation and meddling in China's internal affairs.

 Solidarity protest in New York

-Hosted by the pro-Hong Kong group New Yorkers Supporting Hong Kong (NY4HK), around a thousand individuals turned up in Times Square for a protest.
-The group is composed largely of expats and younger Chinese New Yorkers.
+Hosted by the pro-Hong Kong group New Yorkers Supporting Hong Kong (NY4HK), around 50 people could be seen waving flags, singing, and chanting in Times Square for a protest, with organizers saying that over 50 more protesters were on the sidelines as they had not wanted to be photographed.